Saihil30/FIFA-20-Overall-Score-Predictor/README.md

 # 🎮 FIFA 20 Overall Score Predictor

 Welcome to the FIFA 20 Overall Score Predictor project!
-This project analyzes FIFA 20 player data and allows users to predict an overall FIFA score based on various player attributes.
+This project analyses FIFA 20 player data and allows users to predict an overall FIFA score based on various player attributes.

 ---